scroll-tech/mpt-circuit/spec/mpt-proof.md

 + Data part currently has 3 cols `data_0` ~ `data_2` which dedicate to values whose relations should be provided to be correct by a proof.
 Different proof assign specified data on that columns: For proof 1 and 3 (the BMPT proof), the hashes of nodes for the BMPT before and after updating are recorded in `data_0` and `data_1` respectively; for proof 2 `data_0` and `data_1` are used for account hash before and after being updated. proofs can also refer cells in data columns which belong to the rows adjacent to it, i.e. the data which has been provided by another proof.

+There are also 2 limb cols for each `data_N` col in case of a 256bit variable and assign it into 2 128-bit limbs, naming as `data_N_limb_0/1`.

 Since the transition is provided in a series of adjacent rows (a "block") in our layout, and the proof of state trie being stacked first.
 The beginning row of the proof block always contain the start and end trie root in the transition.
 So a `root_aux` col is used to 'carry' the end trie root to the last row of the proof block, to ensure the start trie root of next transition must equal to the end trie root of previous proof block.
 The layout look like follows:

 | series| data_0 *for old_root* | data_1 *for new_root* | root_aux |